-EOP-005 iswas a Version 0 standard that was modified to add some requirements that were translated from the Phase III & IV measures thus creating a '-1-version 1' standard; EOP-006 is a 'version -1' standard as of January 1, 2007-; EOP-007, and EOP-009 are Version 0 standards.
-As the effectic reliability eorganization begins enforcing compliance with reliability standards under Section 215 of the Federal Power Act in the United States and applicable statutes and regulations in Canada, the industry needs a set of clear, measurable, and enforceable reliability standards.
-The Version O current standards-and the translation of Phase III & IV planning measures, while a good foundation, were translated from historical operating and planning policies and guides that were appropriate in an era of voluntary compliance.
-The Version O version O standards, Phase III & IV standards, and recent updates were put in place as a temporary starting point to start up the effectic reliability eorganization and begin enforcement of mandatory standards.
-However, it is important to update the standards in a timely manner, incorporating improvements to make the standards more suitable for enforcement and to capture prior recommendations that were deferred during the Version O and Phase III & IV translations.
+EOP-005 was a Version 0 standard that was modified to add some requirements that were translated from the Phase III & IV measures thus creating a 'version 1' standard; EOP-006 is a 'version 1' standard as of January 1, 2007; EOP-007, and EOP-009 are Version 0 standards.
+As the Electric Reliability Organization begins enforcing compliance with reliability standards under Section 215 of the Federal Power Act in the United States and applicable statutes and regulations in Canada, the industry needs a set of clear, measurable, and enforceable reliability standards.
+The current standards, while a good foundation, were translated from historical operating and planning policies and guides that were appropriate in an era of voluntary compliance.
+The Version 0 standards, Phase III & IV standards, and recent updates were put in place as a temporary starting point to start up the Electric Reliability Organization and begin enforcement of mandatory standards.
+However, it is important to update the standards in a timely manner, incorporating improvements to make the standards more suitable for enforcement and to capture prior recommendations that were deferred during the Version 0 and Phase III & IV translations.